RWI sessions at COP28:

 Matthew Scott

 At Lund University he convenes the introduction to human rights law course and the short course on human rights law, the environment and climate change on the LLM in international human rights law programme.
 He also lectures on the MSc programme in disaster risk reduction and climate change adaptation.
-Matthew is also actively engaged in international collaboration initiatives and is currently working with municipal authorities in Nairobi, Kampala and Freetown to explore human rights-based approaches to addressing climate-related displacement.

 For further updates on his research, please refer to his Research profile: